Anatolian Shepherd Dog

 The Anatolian Shepherd Dog needs a large home with lots of space, and loves to be outside.

-Not for the first-time owner, Anatolian Shepherds need a confident leader.
-This breed is stubborn and dominant, and once this dog knows who is in charge (that should be you), training should go smoothly.
+Not for the first-time owner, Anatolian Shepherds need a confident leader who can easily establish themself as the alpha in the relationship.
+This breed is stubborn and dominant, but once this dog knows who is in charge (that should be you), training should go smoothly.
 Trainers need a strong and consistent hand to establish leadership.
 If not, don’t be surprised if your Anatolian takes over your household.
+That said, it’s still important to focus on positive reinforcement and rewards throughout training for the best results.
+Overly negative training is closer to abuse and won’t yield the proper results.
+This dog requires a firm, yet gentle hand during training.
+It’s a tricky balance and not all dog owners will be up to the task.

 When it comes to a dog’s instincts, you can’t train it out of them.
 This holds true for the Anatolian Shepherd Dog’s innate sense to protect its family, which includes people and other animals in the household.
 You can train your dog to limit these behaviors, but don’t expect these habits to desist.
 Instead, you can use these protective instincts to protect your household and everyone in the family.
 Anatolians will be wary of strangers, so ensure that visitors to your home are introduced to the dog properly.